vikbert/stackit-symfony-starter/README.md

 cf push myapp -f manifest.prod.yml
 # it should deploy the current project source code on mayapp on STACKIT.
 ```

+To deploy a project in another language, check the sample project on <https://github.com/cloudfoundry-samples>

 ## Default configurations
 - `manifest.prod.xml`: minimal config for hardware and build package